McDonald’s Cheeseburger

 Beef Patty

-The burger patty is made with 100% Pure USDA Beef prepared with Salt and Black Pepper.
+100% Pure USDA inspected beef prepared with Salt and Black Pepper.

 Bun